• Skip to primary navigation

 ABOUT THE AUTHOR

-Matt Norman, organizer of our recently created Austin Dads Group, explains to his children his role as a stay-at-home dad.
-A version of this first appeared on And So It Has Come to This.
+Matt Norman, co-founder of the Austin Dads Group, explains to his children his role as a stay-at-home dad.
+A version of this first appeared on his blog And So It Has Come to This.
+It was first published here in 2017 and has since been updated.

 Great piece and lol at: